WECIB-Juniors/l4-intro-to-css-Henry6197/README.md

 ### WEBSITE REQUIREMENTS

 3. CSS can be wielded in dangerous ways, like a double-edged sword, making your website either super pretty or super ugly.
 Your website MUST REMAIN VISUALLY APPEALING!!!
 If I cannot read or comprehend your website, you will receive a ZERO.
 Try to make it look nice.
-4. Include an h1 tag with the website topic
-5. Include an h2 tag with your first and last name.
-6. Include an ordered list with 5 list items.
-7. Include an unordered list with 5 list items.
-8. Include 3 images.
-9. Include a header and footer with applicable information.
-10. Include at least 3 anchor tags that take the user to different places.
-   1. Include 2 external references (online websites on the world wide web)
-   2. Include 1 internal reference that takes user to a certain part of the index.html document. (hint: set an id somewhere)
-11. Include 1 button that takes you to a website related to your topic.

 12. Change the background-color of your HTML body to a color that looks nice.
    1. Type in a color with standard english for the body background-color.
 13. Change the text-color of your h1 and h2 tags using hex color codes.